All Episodes

 That's why money's sitting on the sidelines right now.

-That when when they say government's your partner, that means you're in somewhere like uh Mozambique where you where you've got to buy five hundred permits and and and bribe uh a thousand officials before you can go to work in the head.
+No, and you're absolutely right that that is actually the hallmark of Third World basket cases, that when they say government's your partner, that means you're in somewhere like Mozambique, where you've got to buy 500 permits and bribe 1,000 officials before you can go to work in them.

-Yeah, you're absolutely you're absolutely right on that.
+Yeah, you're absolutely right on that.

-Five hundred just would be a drop in the bucket.
+He has added so many regulations in the last month, 500 just would be a drop in the bucket.

 So they've sicked the EPA on us.

-And it makes political sense because why would he want to run and have Texas uh next year and have Texas held up as an example of how you create jobs?
+And it makes political sense because why would he want to run and have Texas next year and have Texas held up as an example of how you create jobs?

-Uh it would be far better to have rolling blackouts, thousands and thousands laid off because of what the EPA's done.
+It would be far better to have rolling blackouts, thousands and thousands laid off because of what the EPA's done.

-And you say, look at Texas, you know, they're in bad shape.
+You know, they're in bad shape.

-Well, yeah, the government declared war on the people of Texas and and them maintaining jobs, having electricity.
+Well, yeah, the government declared war on the people of Texas and them maintaining jobs, having electricity.

 We need a referee.

-And I mean the guy sending jobs around the world.
+And I mean, the guy sending jobs around the world.

-So you won't taxes.
+So you're paying taxes.

-First you get yourself a million dollars, and then step two, just don't pay taxes.
+And then, step two, just don't pay taxes.

 I mean, that's what this guy's saying last night.